Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 What happens when Novavax just increases antigen?

-This is why 5 micrograms is the current standard antigen dose for Novavax.
+This is why five micrograms is the current standard antigen dose for Novavax.

 Not to be deceptive myself, that’s non-human primate data in Novavax against convalescent human data in red… these three things are comparable between groups.